 Here’s the catch: the flights into Knoxville (the closest airport to the area) are MEGA expensive.
 Like, I could fly across the country for less money, expensive.
-Like, for two people to fly from Orlando to Knoxville on our preferred dates would cost us almost $700.
+Like, for two people to fly from Orlando to Knoxville on our preferred dates would cost us almost $700 type of expensive.
 And forget about using miles if flights are that much for cash (for newbies: it would cost way too many miles for flights that are that expensive).
-However, when searching with Google Flights I got a notice that if I changed my dates I could fly for $91 round trip per person.
+But when searching with Google Flights I got a notice that if I changed my dates I could fly for $91 round trip per person.
 Why the huge difference?
-Allegiant flies non-stop from Orlando to Knoxville but only on 2 days a week and those were not the days we were going.
-Drat!
+Allegiant flies non-stop from Orlando to Knoxville, but only on 2 days a week and those were not the days we were going.
+Drats!

-One thing I’ve learned from my reading of travel blogs is that if your dates are not flexible (ours usually are not) then you may need to be flexible with your airports.
+One thing I’ve learned from reading travel blogs is if your dates are not flexible (ours usually are not), you may need to be flexible with your airports.

 I did some digging and found that while Allegiant didn’t fly to Knoxville on our preferred dates, they did fly from Orlando-Sanford Airport to Bristol, Chattanooga and Greenville, SC, which are all airports in the general area of Pigeon Forge.
 The search then went to Allegiant’s website to look for flights.

 Reasons I almost booked with Allegiant

 - Allegiant airfares are listed from a low of $80 round trip to Chattanooga up to $112 round trip to Greenville.
 This is compared to flights to the same cities on Delta starting at $244.
 You can’t just ignore a price difference that large.